cs573-24s/a2-DataVis-7Ways/README.md

 - if it improves the data manipulation ection it has potential to grow **Hacks:**
 - Because of the technical limitation of the tool, I couldn't display the both legend but I customized the color legend to show required colors for related category

+**Technical achievements:**
+Altair Chart Configuration: Utilizes Altair to create an interactive scatter plot with circles.
+Applies color mapping to species and sets a custom color range.
+Encodes size based on bill length, contributing an additional data dimension.

+Tooltip Integration: Incorporates tooltips for interactive exploration, providing details on species and numerical variables when hovering over data points.

+Mark Configuration: Configures the circle marks with a specified opacity level for better visibility.

+Interactive Display: Uses the IPython display function to showcase the interactive chart within the Jupyter Notebook environment.
+In summary, the code effectively leverages Altair's capabilities to create an interactive and visually informative scatter plot, showcasing technical achievements in data visualization and exploration.

+**Design achievements:**
+Consistent Aesthetics: Maintains a consistent aesthetic with a specified color range and opacity, contributing to a unified and visually appealing design.

+Color Mapping for Species: Implements a custom color mapping for each penguin species, enhancing visual distinction and facilitating species identification.

+Size Encoding for Additional Insight: Utilizes point size to encode bill length, adding an extra layer of information to the plot and making it more informative.

 # R + ggplot2 (plotly) + R Markdown
 ---